Learn these lower funnel keyword strategies to target buyer intent in your SEO and PPC campaigns.

 Table of Contents

-- What are lower or bottom funnel keywords ?
+- What types of search queries are lower or bottom funnel keywords ?

 - Only 9.1% of all keywords are bottom of the funnel keywords